Create a Highly Available iSCSI Target Using a LINSTOR Gateway Cluster

 You do not need to understand all its intricacies to follow this tutorial.
 For now, just know that DRBD essentially mirrors your data from one node to the others.

-To learn more about DRBD and how it works, refer to The DRBD9 User’s Guide.
+To learn more about DRBD and how it works, refer to the DRBD9 User’s Guide.

 Install the kernel module and the user space utilities on all nodes: